wp-plugins/easy-image-gallery/readme.txt

 == Frequently Asked Questions ==

+= Where are the plugin's settings? =

+In your WordPress admin under Settings -> Media

 = How can I add another Lightbox script to the plugin? =

 [Read This](http://sumobi.com/how-to-add-any-lightbox-script-to-the-easy-image-gallery-plugin "How to add another lightbox script to Easy Image Gallery")

+== Upgrade Notice ==

+= 1.1.5 =
+Plugin settings now located under Settings -> Media, plus some minor tweaks to filter names

 == Changelog ==

+= 1.0.5 =

+* Tweak: The plugin's options page has been moved to settings -> media
+* Tweak: Renamed the 'thumbnail_image_size' filter name to be 'easy_image_gallery_thumbnail_image_size' so it's unique to the plugin
+* Tweak: Renamed the 'linked_image_size' filter name to be 'easy_image_gallery_linked_image_size' so it's unique to the plugin

 = 1.0.4 =